bassauer-storms-media/wf-request-mapper/README.md

 // ...

+// send the page out for rendering if(CurrentRequest::needsRedirect())
+  // ... do the header redirect here (you can utilize CurrentRequest::getRedirectUri() for that)

-// send the page out for rendering require_once $currentPage->getFilePath(); // this will automatically send out the content of the 404 page if the page requested and mapped does not exist
+require_once $currentPage->getFilePath(); // this will automatically send out the content of the 404 page if the page requested and mapped does not exist - otherwise it will deliver the content of the files the mapper mapped
 ```

-### Examples for better understanding what its good for
+### Examples for better understanding what the request mapper is good for

-considering the filesys structure given above.
+considering the filesys structure given above:

   - Request to: /test -> will deliver the content of 'pages/test.php'
   - Request to: /quxx -> will deliver the content of 'pages/404.php' (because there is no quxx.php in the pages dir)